ernieWithOutBert/FreeRTOS-SMP-Blinky-Rp2040/README.md

 ```

 **_NOTE:_**  If you are using VS Code you can create the folder and use the Runners from the tasks.json file.

+You will find your binary files under build/src/App.*